batherk/covid-19-clustering/README.md

 ┣ 📁data (raw, clean, and processed csv files)
 ┣ 📁models (persisted models with metadata)
 ┣ 📁notebooks (jupyter notebooks)
-┣ 📁results (clustering assignment and metrics for each model) ┣ 📁src
+┣ 📁results (clustering assignment and metrics for each model as well as plots) ┣ 📁src
-┃ ┣ 📂evaluation (Python scripts for comparing models) ┃ ┣ 📂model (Python scripts for training and presisting the models) ┃ ┣ 📂visualization (Python scripts for making plots)
-┃ ┣ 📜utils.py
+┃ ┣ 📂evaluation (Python scripts for comparing models) ┃ ┣ 📂model (Python scripts for training and presisting the models) ┃ ┣ 📂visualization (Python scripts for making visualizations) ┃ ┣ 📜preprocessing.py (Same as EDA in 📁notebooks for data cleaning and processing) ┃ ┣ 📜utils.py
 ┣ 📁tests
 ┣ 📜.flake8